Maxence-Labesse/AutoMxL/README.md

 $ pip install MLBG59
 ```

-# AutoML tutorial
+# AML class tutorial
 AML is built as a class inherited from pandas DataFrame.
-Except for data import, each step corresponds to a class method that can be
-called with default parameters or filled ones.
+Each Machine Learning step corresponds to a method that can be called with default or filled parameters.

 Note :
 verbose parameter allows you to get logging informations for all the methods